fairdataihub/SODA-for-SPARC/README.md

   <i> A screenshot of our feeback form in the user interface of SODA. </i>
   </img>
  </p>

-The sections below here are only necessary to read if you plan on using the source code of SODA.
-If you are here just for the software, get out of here and enjoy SODA!

 ## Using the Source Code

-If you want to modify SODA to suit your needs better or compile it for an OS not mentioned above, please follow the instructions provided in the [developer guidelines](https://github.com/bvhpatel/SODA/wiki/Using-the-Source-Code) of our documentation.
+If you want to modify SODA to suit your needs better or compile it for an operating system not mentioned above, please follow the instructions provided in the [developer guidelines](https://github.com/bvhpatel/SODA/wiki/Using-the-Source-Code) of our documentation.

 ## License
 Distributed under the MIT License.
 See [LICENSE](https://github.com/bvhpatel/SODA/blob/master/LICENSE) for more information.